tldr-pages/tldr/pages/common/gh-workflow.md

 > List, view, and run GitHub Actions workflows.
 > More information: <https://cli.github.com/manual/gh_workflow>.

-- Interactively select a workflow to view the latest jobs:
+- Interactively select a workflow to view the latest jobs for:

 `gh workflow view`